elec327/elec327.github.io/lab6/index.md

 #### Part 1: Playing tones via PWM

 For the Simon midterm project, you'll need to generate sounds appropriate for button presses, success, and failure.
-There are piezo buzzers in the lab that can be connected to your launchpad, or you can (wisely) use the Simon-Giveaway board.
-If you choose to use one from lab, wire a piezo buzzer to a PWM-capable pin.
+You will begin to use your Simon board in this lab, developing code to play sounds on its buzzer.
+If you look at the [schematic](https://github.com/ckemere/ELEC327/blob/07ee4e43732058bed81754431f8a43ebf6909a19/Labs/Midterm/Simon-2023.sch) and [board](https://github.com/ckemere/ELEC327/blob/07ee4e43732058bed81754431f8a43ebf6909a19/Labs/Midterm/Simon-2023.brd) files on github, you'll see that the piezo buzzer is connected between pins `P2.5` and `P2.1`.
+If you look at the [datasheet](https://github.com/ckemere/ELEC327/blob/07ee4e43732058bed81754431f8a43ebf6909a19/Documents/msp430g2553.pdf) for the MSP430G2553, you'll see that `P2.5` corresponds to the Timer module PWM output `TA1.2`.
+In order to produce sound on the buzzer, you'll need to output a PWM signal to `P2.5` and actively connect `P2.1` to either GND or VCC by configuring it's GPIO information.
+**Remember - to play SOUND with PWM, you need to change the frequency rather than the duty cycle.** (The duty cycle can always be half of the square wave frequency.)

 Your goal is to create a set of functions (i.e., a library) that will allow you to play arbitrary sequences of tones at potentially different speeds.
 A piezo buzzer produces sounds by transducing electrical fields into motion using a piezoelectric material.
 They are good for higher frequencies, but not those in the lower part of our hearing spectrum.
-Begin by experimenting with PWM and the buzzer.
-Set your PWM carrier frequency to 440 Hz (an "A").

-  1. What happens as you vary the duty cycle from 0 to 50%?
-What about from 50% to 100%?
-  2. Now build a timer module ISR to change the frequency every other cycle from 440 to 880 Hz and back.
-How does this sound?
-Can you explain?
-  {: class="questions"}
+Example code in [piezo_example.c](piezo_example.c) is set up to play through a C-major chord using the watchdog timer to switch between the different notes.
+Program your board with this code.
+You may notice that the level of volume produced by the buzzer is fairly high.
+If you re-configure `P2.1` as an INPUT, and set the pull-up or pull-down resistor, the volume will be lowered!

-Now, modify the code you built for question 2 to be general.
+For this lab, you'll need to modify the example code to be general.
 The way that I think of music is as a series of notes, each with a corresponding duration.
 So a function that would play a song would have a prototype that looks like `void PlaySound(int *Notes, int* Durations, int Length)` (remember that arrays don't